RafaelAdao/100DAYSKAFKA/README.md

 **Thoughts**: The video is just an introduction to the concept of an event on Kafka.
 Each event is a key/value object, stored in a topic partition.
 The key is used to identify the partition, and the value is the data itself.
 The events are immutable, and the order is guaranteed within a partition.
 The value can be any type of data, JSON, JSON Schema, Avro, etc. The events are stored in a log, and the consumer can read the events from the beginning, or from a specific offset.

+### Day 2: January 24, 2024

+**Today's Progress**: Kafka topics are ordered, immutable, append-only logs.
+Topics can be created using the command line or the Kafka API.
+We can also list, describe, and delete topics.
+Topics can be configured with a retention period, a number of partitions, and a replication factor.

+**Thoughts**: Kafka topics are the core of the Kafka architecture.
+They are the place where all events are stored.
+Is not like a traditional queue, where messages are deleted after being consumed.
+Kafka topics are append-only logs, which means that messages are never deleted.

 ### Day X: Y Z, 2024

 **Today's Progress**: